Kankoda/LicenseKit/README.md

 )
 ```

-There are many service types to choose from, as described in the [license services article][Services].
+There are many services to choose from, as described in the [license services article][Services].
 You can define licenses with source code, read licenses from file, fetch licenses from an API, integrate with services like Gumroad, etc.

 Once you have a license engine instance, you can use it to resolve and validate licenses for your product, by letting your customers enter *their* license key.
 See the [getting-started guide][Getting-Started] for more information.